OpenDSA/OpenDSA/RST/en/CS5040slides/Union-Find.rst

    (consistent with efficient processing).

    Weighted Union rule:
-    * When two trees are union'ed, add one with fewer nodes as a child of the root of the tree with more nodes.
+    * When two trees are unioned, add one with fewer nodes as a child of the root of the tree with more nodes.
     * Depth is :math:`O(\log n)`